razeeniqbal/python-predict-home-price/README.md

 Process and Methodology:

+1. Data Collection:
+- Gather a dataset containing home prices and load the dataset into a pandas DataFrame for analysis.

+You can refer the orginal data here [(see excel)](https://github.com/razeeniqbal/python-predict-home-price/blob/main/home_dataset.csv).

-1. Data Preprocessing
+2. Data Preprocessing
 - Exploratory Data Analysis (EDA):
   - Create scatter plots and correlation matrices to identify relationships between features and the target variable (home prices).
 - Feature Engineering:
   - Create new features or transform existing ones to better capture the relationships in the data.

-2. Train-Test Split:
+3. Train-Test Split:
 - Split the dataset into training and testing sets using the train_test_split function from scikit-learn.

-3.Model Building and Training:
+4.Model Building and Training:
 - Reshape the Data:
   - Prepare the data for the linear regression model by reshaping it using NumPy.
 - Create and Train the Model:
   - Use LinearRegression from scikit-learn to create and train the model.

-4. Predicting:
+5. Predicting:
 - Use the trained model to make predictions on the test set.

-5. Model Evaluation:
+6. Model Evaluation:
 - Visualization:
   - Create scatter plots of actual vs. predicted prices to visually assess the model’s performance.

+You can refer the full codes here [(see notebook)](https://github.com/razeeniqbal/python-predict-home-price/blob/main/Predict%20Home%20Prices%20with%20Python%20and%20Linear%20Regression.ipynb).

 ![plot](https://github.com/razeeniqbal/python-predict-home-price/blob/main/Plot.png)